 “For adults who stutter, many of the articles that met this review’s trial quality criterion support the use of prolonged-speech-type procedures within a comprehensive treatment framework that includes initial intensive work, practice in front of groups, specific transfer or generalization tasks, self-evaluation of speech and/or self-management of program steps, a focus on speech naturalness and feedback of naturalness measurements, and an active contingent management program that continues to address not only stuttering but also speech naturalness and self-evaluation skills.”
 (Our emphasis)

-The Australian Stuttering Research Centre, affiliated with Sydney University, has developed an evidence-based treatment that includes all of the elements highlighted above.
+The Australian Stuttering Research Centre, affiliated with the University of Technology, Sydney, has developed an evidence-based treatment that includes all of the elements highlighted above.
 It’s called the Camperdown Program.

 (How the creation of the Camperdown Program might have looked if we could see ideas*)